 Located on approximately 1,200 acres, the multi-use complex is the largest sports facility in New England and features a 1.058-mile oval speedway, with a seating capacity of 88,000, and a 1.6-mile road course.

 It also features monthly race weekends with the Loudon Road Race Series and U.S. Legend Cars International legends and bandolero divisions.
-Amateur series events include the Sports Car Club of America, U.S. Classic Racing Association, and the World Karting Association.
-Racing schools are conducted throughout the year by the Richard Petty Driving Experience, Rusty Wallace Driving Experience, NASCAR Racing Experience, and Penguin School (motorcycles), among others.
+Amateur series events include the Sports Car Club of America, U.S. Classic Racing Association and the World Karting Association.
+Racing schools are conducted throughout the year by the Rusty Wallace Driving Experience, NASCAR Racing Experience and Penguin School (motorcycles), among others.